cnelson20/cx16os/docs/install_guide.md

 Step 3: Rename the newly created `mnt/` folder `OS/`.

-#### Note:
+*Note:*
-Make'ing `sd` requires either sudo access on Linux in order to use disk formatting & mounting tools, and requires admin permissions and qemu installed on Windows in order to use `diskpart`.
+*Make'ing `sd` requires either sudo access on Linux in order to use disk formatting & mounting tools, or on Windows `qemu` installed and admin permissions in order to use `diskpart`.*

-This requires you to run make in a shell started with admin access.
-I apologize for the inconvience, but I am not aware of any other way to make these disk images Windows, without another dependency.
+*This requires you to run make in a shell started with admin access.
+I apologize for the inconvience, but I am not aware of any other way to make these disk images Windows, without another dependency.*

 <br/>